-- (1) Through its course offerings, Europa-Universität Flensburg ensures that exams can be taken by the deadlines set forth in these general examination regulations, or by the deadlines set forth in the degree program and examination regulations for individual degree programs, if they differ from these regulations.
-Europa-Universität Flensburg also guarantees that studies can be completed within the standard period of study. - (2) There is no assurance that all required elective courses listed in the academic and examination regulations for individual degree programs or subject-specific supplementary documents will actually be offered.
+- (1) Through its course offerings, Europa-Universität Flensburg ensures that exams can be taken by the deadlines stipulated in these General Examination Regulations, or, in the case of differing provisions, by the deadlines set forth in the Degree Program and Examination Regulations for individual programs.
+Europa-Universität Flensburg also guarantees that the program can be completed within the standard period of study. - (2) There is no guarantee that all required elective courses listed in the Degree Program and Examination Regulations or subject-specific examination regulations will actually be offered.